Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 ### Configuring the Pulse Audio Volume Control GUI

-**Step 1:** Start the volume controll program by searching for PulseAudio in your system.
+**Step 1:** Start the volume control program by searching for PulseAudio in your system.

 You will get something like this.